-If you discover mold in your home, it’s important to act quickly.
-There are some precautions when you clean up mold.
-First, consider the size of the moldy area, if it’s less than 10 square feet, in some cases, you may be able to clean it up following specific guidelines.
+If you discover mold in your home, it's important to act quickly.
+There are some precautions when you get rid of mold.
+First, consider the size of the moldy area, if it's less than 10 square feet, in some cases, you may be able to clean it up following specific guidelines.

 If the mold covers more than a small space, you suspect mold in your HVAC, there is a lot of water damage, or contaminated water/sewage caused the mold, you will want to get in touch with a Mold Remediation professional.
 When in doubt, your safest option is to contact a certified remediation company.

 Another important tip, if you are experiencing health concerns, get in touch with your health care professional before you clean up mold.

 Mildew vs. Mold

 Mildew refers to certain kinds of mold or fungus.
 The term mildew is often used generically to refer to mold growth, usually with a flat growth habit.
 Molds include all species of microscopic fungi that grow in the form of multicellular filaments, called hyphae.Environmental Protection AGency